sethbilliau/mlb-spring-training/README.md

 - Creating graphics on challenged pitches
 - Analyzing batters vs. (catchers/pitchers), challenged pitchers and universe of challenge-able pitchers
 - Analyzing umpires

+# 3/14 Meeting
+Daniel put together some analysis in minor-league-analysis.ipynb.

+Seth has been doing some manual